Predicated Diffusion: Predicate Logic-Based Attention Guidance for Text-to-Image Diffusion Models: Additional Experiments and Results

 \paragraph{Visualization of Attention Maps} We visualized the attention maps linked to the words of interest in a given prompt in Fig.~\ref{fig:attention}.
 The attention map is obtained by applying a softmax operation along the token (word) axis of the feature map of the CNN.
 Consequently, at most, one attention map can respond strongly at a specific pixel location.
 At the start of the reverse process ($t=50$), each attention map responded to the image $x$ to some extent.
 As depicted in the left half of Fig.~\ref{fig:attention}, the vanilla Stable Diffusion largely maintained the intensity distributions of the attention maps until the end of the reverse process, $t=0$.
 This implies that the layout of the generated image is largely influenced by random initialization, which may not accurately capture the intended meaning of the prompt.
 The attention map for ``bear'' dominates the entire space at $t=50$ and leaves no room for the attention map for ``girl'' to respond, resulting in the failure to generate a girl in the image.
 In contrast, given the proposition $\exists x.\,\prop{Girl}(x)$, Predicated Diffusion encourages the attention map for ``girl'' to respond, even if it means dampening the response of the attention map for ``bear'', thereby ensuring the presence of a girl.

 \paragraph{Detailed Results of Experiment \ref{ex:3}} For reference, we summarize the actual numbers out of 20 responses for each prompt in the right half of Table~\ref{tab:prompt3}.
-The successful rate varies greatly depending on the prompt, but the proposed method, Predicated Diffusion, shows the best results in almost all combinations of criteria and prompts.
+The successful rate varies greatly depending on the prompt, but the proposed method, Predicated Diffusion, shows the best results in almost all combinations of metrics and prompts.
 The sole exception is the prompt ``A man holding a rabbit,'' where Stable Diffusion already produced satisfactory results but Predicated Diffusion deteriorated the scores.
 When the backbone, Stable Diffusion, can generate images faithful to the prompt, the additional guidance might disturb the generation process.

-\paragraph{Additional Visualizations and Discussion} We summarize the additional visual examples of Experiments \ref{ex:1}--\ref{ex:4} in Figs.~\ref{fig:experiment1_additional}--\ref{fig:experiment4_additional2}.
-While a quantitative comparison is difficult, when Stable Diffusion produces satisfactory results, Predicated Diffusion often retains the original layout.
+\paragraph{Additional Visualizations} We summarize the additional visual examples of Experiments \ref{ex:1}--\ref{ex:4} in Figs.~\ref{fig:experiment1_additional}--\ref{fig:experiment4_additional2}.
+While a quantitative comparison is difficult, Predicated Diffusion often retains the original layout when Stable Diffusion produces satisfactory results.
 This is because, as long as logical operations like implications are satisfied, Predicated Diffusion does not trigger any further changes.